thirdgen88/ignition-docker/docs/README.md

 `GATEWAY_HTTPS_PORT`                | Gateway HTTP Port (defaults to `8043`) _only for > 8.0.0_
 `GATEWAY_MODULE_RELINK`            | Set to `true` to allow replacement of built-in modules `GATEWAY_RESTORE_DISABLED`         | Set to `1` to perform gateway restore in disabled mode.
+`IGNITION_STARTUP_DELAY`           | Defaults to `60`, increase to allow for more time for initial gateway startup `IGNITION_COMMISSIONING_DELAY`     | Defaults to `30`, increase to allow for more time for initial commisioning servlet to become available

 In the table below, replace `n` with a numeric index, starting at `0`, for each connection definition.
 You can define the `HOST` variable and omit the others to use the defaults.
 Defaults listed with _gw_ use the Ignition gateway defaults, others use the defaults customized by the Ignition Docker entrypoint script.